 How Does Mucuna Pruriens Work?

-The primary active constituent of Mucuna pruriens, L-DOPA is responsible for much of Mucuna pruriens bio-activities, though some research suggests that Mucuna’s other bioactive constituents may possess significant health advantages, too.
+The primary active constituent of Mucuna pruriens, levodopa is responsible for much of Mucuna pruriens bio-activities, though some research suggests that Mucuna’s other bioactive constituents may possess significant health advantages, too.

 L-DOPA is organically present in many animals, including humans, where it serves as a precursor to the catecholamine neurotransmitter dopamine.